 Using Form I-601A

 Form I-601A is a standalone application.
 You cannot file this form with any other applications, petitions, or requests for immigration benefits.
-Through this form, USCIS will determine whether you will have the three or ten-year bar from returning to the United States waived if you leave the United States to apply for a green card.
+Through this form, USCIS will determine whether you will have the three- or 10-year bar from returning to the United States waived if you leave the United States to apply for a green card.

 When you file Form I-601A, you must be in the United States.
 You will appear for a biometrics appointment at a USCIS facility to provide fingerprints, photographs, or signatures.
 They will use this information to verify your identity, conduct background or security checks, and obtain additional information in an FBI criminal convictions record check.